DavidMojzisek/SMT-GCN/README.md

 ## Files:

-* _custom_smt_printer.py_ Contains definition of a printer from pysmt with adjusted "walk" method, walk will return a node dictionary and an edgelist
+* _custom_smt_printer.py_ Contains a modified printer from pysmt with the "walk" method adjusted to return a directed graph in the form of node dictionary and an edgelist

 * _final_graph_save.py_ An example of usage of the custom SMT printer.
-We iterate through all smt2 files in a directory and return the same directory structure with all formulas converted into dot graphs.
-Multiple checks are done (which could be omitted): if the smt2 file is small (we dont process too big formulas), if file is already processed and if there is data for a follow-up task of time prediction.
+We iterate through all smt2 files in a directory and convert them to dot graphs.
+The directory structure is retained.
+Multiple checks are done (which could be omitted): checking whether the smt2 file is small (we don't process too big formulas) or if it was already processed (it may happen that the script fails and we need to run it again).
 Furthermore, final graph is checked before saving (we save graphs with less than 10 000 nodes).